 Chris Bumstead is an IFBB Classic Physique Professional bodybuilder and sponsored athlete from Canada.
-He is the current Classic Physique Olympia champion.
+He is the current Classic Physique Olympia champion (2019 and 2020).
 This is his complete profile, biography, training regimen, diet plan, and more.

 (IFBB Classic Physique Professional bodybuilder, business owner)